giotto-ai/giotto-tda/README.rst

 The main difference between giotto-tda-nightly and the developer installation (see the section on contributing, below) is that the former is shipped with pre-compiled wheels (similarly to the stable release) and hence does not require any C++ dependencies.
+As the main library module is called ``gtda`` in both the stable and nightly versions, giotto-tda and giotto-tda-nightly should not be installed in the same environment.

 Contributing
 ------------